facebookresearch/FAMBench/benchmarks/xlmr/ootb/README.md

-Use run_xlmr_ootb.sh to run an xlmr benchmark.
+Run `./run_xlmr_ootb.sh` to run an xlmr benchmark with an example config.